CRITICAL INTRODUCTION

 (Sita, A Common Garment, 2019)

-In doing so, Patel not only provokes other poets and writers but womanhood in its entirety, subverting hegemonic readings of classical texts and reasserting narrative space for female subjectivity.
+Patel not only challenges traditional depictions of Sita and womanhood in its entirety, but subverts hegemonic readings of classical texts, reasserting narrative space for female subjectivity.

 Poetry of Heirlooms, Nostalgia, and Growing Up in Petals Fall